thisdhairya/UrbanNest/README.md

 ## 🔥 Core Idea & Inspiration

 When students graduate and move to new cities for jobs or higher education, finding a compatible flatmate becomes a crucial but often stressful task.
-Traditional methods like social media posts or classified ads often lack the depth needed to find truly compatible roommates. **ShareNest** bridges this gap by providing a comprehensive platform where users can:
+Traditional methods like social media posts or classified ads often lack the depth needed to find truly compatible roommates. **UrbanNest** bridges this gap by providing a comprehensive platform where users can:

 - Create detailed profiles with preferences and lifestyle choices
 - Discover potential flatmates through their feed section